strangerstudios/convertkit-paid-memberships-pro/readme.txt

 2. Example ConvertKit Subscriber with Purchase data for their initial membership checkout order.

 == Changelog ==
+= 1.2.1 - 2024-12-20 =
+* ENHANCEMENT: Updated the settings page link to be under "Memberships" and the settings page UI. #25 (@kimcoleman)
+* ENHANCEMENT: Updated the checkout page styling for compatibility with PMPro v3.1+. #31 (@kimcoleman)
+* ENHANCEMENT: Added a new filter `pmpro_convertkit_disable_create_purchase` to disable tracking purchases. #26 (@kimcoleman)
+* ENHANCEMENT: Improved the logic around updating ConvertKit subscriber after a user profile is updated. #30 (@kimcoleman)
+* ENHANCEMENT: Added a new filter `pmpro_kit_update_profile` to allow updating ConvertKit subscribers after every profile save. #30 (@kimcoleman)
+* BUG FIX/ENHANCEMENT: Now sending a user's display name to ConvertKit if the first name is not set. #27 (@kimcoleman)
+* BUG FIX: Fixed outdated link to retrieve ConvertKit API key. #20 (@JarrydLong)
+* BUG FIX: Fixed a PHP error when no tags are present in ConvertKit. #21 (@JarrydLong)

 = 1.2 - 2022-06-09 =
 * FEATURE: Added tag settings for non-members.
 This will apply a tag when a member's membership level is removed - when a member signs up for a level it will remove these non-member tags in ConvertKit.
 * ENHANCEMENT: Added filter `pmpro_convertkit_subscribe_fields` to allow passing custom fields to ConvertKit when tagging a member.